A garden trellis is a great way to use vertical space to increase harvests.

 Vertical gardening not only increases your growing space, but it adds really nice visual architecture to the garden.
-Our kids love it when we grow pole bean tunnels for them to run through.
-Using climbing plants is also big element in permaculture design when creating food forests.
+One of our favorite vertical gardening ideas was when we grew pole bean tunnels for our kids to run through.
+Using climbing plants is also a big element in permaculture design when creating food forests.

 - Pole beans

 - Peas (sugar snap, shelling, and snow peas)

 - Vining flowers such as: sweet peas, clematis, certain nasturtiums, morning glory

 - Certain squash varieties like costata romanesco, tromboncino or even little baby pumpkins like jack be little